giantswarm/cluster-azure/helm/cluster-azure/README.md

 This page lists all available configuration options, based on the [configuration values schema](values.schema.json).

 Note that configuration options can change between releases.
-Use the GitHub function for selecting a branch/tag to view the documentation matching your cluster-aws version.
+Use the GitHub function for selecting a branch/tag to view the documentation matching your cluster-azure version.

 <!-- Update the content below by executing (from the repo root directory)